Preet Harpal

-Harpal Singh (born 31 March 1983), known professionally as Preet Harpal, is an Indian singer, songwriter and actor associated with Punjabi language music and films.
+"Preet" Harpal Singh (born 31 March 1983) is an Indian singer-songwriter and actor associated with Punjabi music and films.
+He is known for his song "Yaar Berozgaar" (2016) and his lead role in the film Sirphire (2012).

 Career

 Harpal made his debut with album Hasle Vairne Hasle in 1999.
 His second album Begane Taan Begane Hunde Ne makes vocals of Sad Love songs.
 In his acting career he debuted with film Sirphire His first film is Sirphire starring himself and Gurleen Chopra, Monica Bedi, Roshan Prince which was released in 2010.
 He acted in the 2015 film Myself Pendu with Satinder Satti, Jaswinder Bhalla and Upasana Singh.